Today we’re talking favorite parenting books for parents of young kids. This post contains affiliate links.

 Finally!
 We’re talking about parenting books.

-I have dedicated a good portion of my free time in the last few years listening to audiobooks and parenting books always seem to work their way into my library holds.
+I have dedicated a good portion of my free time in the last few years to listening to audiobooks and parenting books always seem to work their way into my library holds.
 That said, I wanted to wait and write this post until I’d read every parenting book on my list.
 I wanted to wait until I’d noted down my favorite takeaways from each book.
 I wanted it to be long and comprehensive and awesome.

 But I also wanted to start somewhere and give you a place where I keep a running list of my favorites.
 So, let’s talk parenting books.